 By popular demand the PhotoReading discount is back.
-Learning Strategies Corporation gave me permission to once again offer you the 59% discount on their PhotoReading program.
+Learning Strategies Corporation gave me permission to once again offer you an ongoing discount on their PhotoReading program.

 You may wish to check out my previous reviews of the PhotoReading system here: